genius-systems/gameta/docs/docs/commands/0.3/commands.md

 * _--tags / -t_: Tagged repositories to apply CLI commands to
 * _--repositories / -r_: Names of specific repositories to apply CLI commands to
 * --venv / -ve: Activate the specified virtual environment and execute the CLI commands
+* --all / -a: Indicates that the CLI command shouuld be applied to all repositories
 * --shell / -s: Indicates that the CLI command should be executed in a separate shell
 * --python / -p: Indicates that the commands are Python scripts and should be executed with the Python 3 interpreter